rentes/test-driven-python-development/README.md

 <div id='Chap3' />
 ## Code Smells and Refactoring

-Chapter 3 looks at the concept of Code Smells and we explore more types of code refactoring.
+Chapter 3 looks at the some Code Smells we always want to avoid, and we explore more types of code refactoring.